-Soon we’ll have blossom, early bulbs and nesting birds, all welcome signs that spring has arrived.
+Soon we will have blossom, early bulbs and nesting birds, all welcome signs that spring has arrived.

 Each thumbnail photo below is a link to another page.
 Just click the link to open and read more.